thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 1. Presentation and behavior are intimately tied together, so why keep them in separate HTML and JavaScript files.
 2. Dedicated template languages tend to be inadequate when implementing complex user interfaces.

-While it may feel jarring to write HTML with your JavaScript at first, using the expressive power of a full programming language to build a complex user interface is an ideal solution to the above problems.
+While it may feel jarring to write HTML-like syntax with your JavaScript at first, using the expressive power of a full programming language to build a complex user interface is an ideal solution to the above problems.
 In short, React JSX allows presentation and behavior to live side-by-side using the power of JavaScript, but with a concise and familiar syntax.

 ### Exercise